 Telephone: 416-289-5000, ext.
 2280

-The Marketing – Research and Analytics program will build your knowledge and develop the skill set to analyze and interpret trends and client behaviour.
+The Marketing – Research and Analytics program will build students' knowledge and develop the skill set to analyze and interpret trends and client behaviour.

 |Course Code||Course Title||Location|